 Following a low-glycemic diet can help one manage blood sugars, weight, and cravings.
 The satiety index also helps identify the best hunger-fighting foods.
-Learn how to use these indexes to make sound nutrition choices.

 A low-glycemic diet is based on choosing foods low on the glycemic index (GI).
 Incorporating more of these low-GI foods is valuable for those watching blood sugars.
 Particularly when pairing with adequate protein, there is a favorable link between the glycemic index and weight loss.